DannyArends/CTLmapping/doc/joss/2016/paper.md

 The CTL method is somewhat related to ANCOVA for QTL mapping which is often used to determine changes in correlation.
-ANCOVA is used in QTL mapping is to adjust for covariates when searching for QTL and is used to improve mapping power, because variance in the dependent variable is absorbed by covariates.
+ANCOVA is used in QTL mapping to adjust for covariates when searching for QTL and is used to improve mapping power, because variance in the dependent variable is absorbed by covariates.
 CTL, in contrast, are calculated without knowledge of QTL.